pascalandy/docker-stack-this/traefik-manager/README.md

 http://pwd10-0-7-3-80.host1.labs.play-with-docker.com/
 ```

-Just point to one of our 6 containers this way:
+Just point to one of your 6 containers this way:

 ```
 http://pwd10-0-7-3-80.host1.labs.play-with-docker.com/a-who